zepernick/tomcat-classloader/README.md

 <pre>
 <b>Overview</b>

+**This project has been Forked and modified for Tomcat 9.

 The project once installed onto the tomcat server allows the tomcat administrator to specify a centeral location for all web-applications properties files.
 Web-applications that load their properties using the